underscoreio/essential-slick/src/pages/basics.md

 ### Importing Library Code

-Database management systems are not all created equal.
+Database management systems are not created equal.
 Different systems support different data types, different dialects of SQL, and different querying capabilities.
 To model these capabilities in a way that can be checked at compile time, Slick provides most of its API via a database-specific *driver*.
 For example, we access most of the Slick API for H2 via the following `import`:

 ~~~ scala
 import scala.slick.driver.H2Driver.simple._
 ~~~

 Slick makes heavy use of implicit conversions and extension methods, so we generally need to include this import anywhere where we're working with queries or the database.
-[Chapter 6](#altdbs) covers some of the differences between different drivers and provides tips for working with multiple DBMSs.
+[Chapter 4](#Modelling) looks at working with different drivers.

 ### Defining our Schema